40net-cloud/fortigate-aws-autoscale-terraform/README.md

 3. While the FortiGate instance is started, **Cloud-init** configures it with a basic network setup, enabling access to the instance, as specified in the **Launch Configuration**.
 4. **AWS EventBridge** rule monitors notifications indicating successful FortiGate EC2 instance launches (via **ASG Lifecycle hooks**) and triggers an **AWS Lambda function** to further configure the newly created FortiGate instance.
 A similar approach is followed when removing instances.

+### Autoscaling Process (scaling in)
+1. Traffic conditions change
+2. CloudWatch alerts will trigger and instructs an ASG to scale in.
+3. The FortiGate instance is terminated.
+4. **AWS EventBridge** rule monitors notifications indicating the FortiGate EC2 instance terminating (via **ASG Lifecycle hooks**) and triggers an **AWS Lambda function** to update the state in the DynamoDB.

 ### Lambda Functions
 The Lambda functions (fgt_asg_launch_fgt_byol_asg and fgt_asg_launch_fgt_on_demand_asg) are responsible for configuring the FortiGate instance with the following:
 - License file, FortiFlex or PAYG
 - Initial policy configuration
 - Advanced network configuration (GENEVE tunnels)
 - Configuration of system auto-scaling

 ### Auto-Scale Configuration
 The `config system auto-scale` feature requires particular attention.
 To configure a newly created FortiGate instance, the Lambda function must identify the **PRIMARY** FortiGate and configure the new instance as a **SECONDARY**.
 The state is tracked in an AWS DynamoDB.
 If there is no PRIMARY instance, the new unit will assume this role.